How to Make Macrame Succulent Hangers

 Summer is a great time for crafting.
 When the weather gets too hot, it’s the perfect time to go indoors with a few craft supplies and a head full of crafty ideas.

 It’s super simple.
-It’s super simple.
-I must admit, I’m not terribly sure if this is proper macrame as I haven’t actually researched the knots, but it looks very much like the others I’ve seen on Pinterest and whatnot and doesn’t require any special skills.
+I must admit, I’m not entirely sure if this is proper macrame, as I haven’t researched the knots, but it looks very much like the others I’ve seen on Pinterest and elsewhere, and doesn’t require any special skills.

 - Macrame cord